tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ## Applicability of Path Selection to Slice-Flow Aggregates

-The path selection in the network can be network state dependent, or network state independent as described in Section 5.1 of {{?I-D.ietf-teas-rfc3272bis}}.
-The latter is the choice commonly used by IGPs when selecting a best path to a destination prefix, while the former is used by ingress TE routers, or Path Computation Engines (PCEs) when optimizing the placement of a flow based on the current network resource utilization.

-When path selection is network state dependent, the path computation can leverage Traffic Engineering mechanisms (e.g., as defined in {{?RFC2702}}) to compute feasible paths taking into account the incoming traffic demand rate and current state of network.
-This allows avoiding overly utilized links, and reduces the chance of congestion on traversed links.

-To enable TE path placement, the link state is advertised with current reservations, thereby reflecting the available bandwidth on each link.
+In State-dependent TE {{?I-D.ietf-teas-rfc3272bis}}, the path selection adapts based on the current state of the network.
+The state of the network can be based on parameters flooded by the routers as described in {{?RFC2702}}.
+The link state is advertised with current reservations, thereby reflecting the available bandwidth on each link.
 Such link reservations may be maintained centrally on a network wide network resource manager, or distributed on devices (as usually done with RSVP-TE).
-TE extensions exist today to allow IGPs (e.g., {{!RFC3630}} and {{!RFC5305}}), and BGP-LS {{!RFC7752}} to advertise such link state reservations.
+TE extensions exist today to allow IGPs (e.g.,
+{{!RFC3630}} and {{!RFC5305}}), and BGP-LS {{!RFC7752}} to advertise such link state reservations.

 When the network resource reservations are maintained for NRPs, the link state can carry per NRP state (e.g.,